Google GCP-AGWA Certification Exam Syllabus

 - Migrating email data to and from Gmail (e.g., when migrating from other email providers).

-- Delegating Gmail access to other users.
+- Explaining how to delegate Gmail access to other users.

 - Managing compliance footers and email quarantines.